 Latissimus Dorsi Flap Breast Reconstruction: is a procedure that uses skin, tissue, and blood vessels from the upper back to rebuild the breast mound after cancerous tissue is removed during mastectomy surgery.
 This is done in combination with a breast implant.

-What to expect in your consultation:
+What to expect in your breast reconstruction consultation: